 African lions are top predators, often called the “king of the jungle”.
 These big cats are very social, living in groups called prides.
 Hunting is typically left up to the females who will hunt in groups.
 Females make better hunters because males are slower and less agile.
 African Lions hunt and eat young elephants and giraffes, antelope, zebra, buffalos, and many other types of mammals.

 Jaguars are one of the largest cat species in the world.
 They are said to have one of the strongest bites among the big cats, relative to their size.
-The name Jaguar comes from a Native American word meaning “he who kills with one leap”.
-Jaguars are opportunistic eaters, eating almost anything they come across.
+The name Jaguar comes from an Indigenous word meaning “he who kills with one leap”.
+Jaguars are opportunistic hunters, going after any prey they can find.
+Unlike domestic cats, Jaguars are incredible swimmers and can be found swimming in lakes and rivers.

 Cheetahs are the fastest land mammals, reaching speeds upwards of 50-80 miles per hour.
 Compared to other “big cats” they have longer and thinner legs, a thinner and lighter body shape and a longer tail.
 These adaptations allow them to run, maneuver and keep their balance at top speed.
-Cheetahs can be found in Iran and Africa.
-These predators live on a diet of mostly impalas and gazelles.
+Cheetahs can be found in Africa but there is also a small population of Asiatic cheetahs found in Iran.
+Their speed allows them to take down prey that is also incredibly fast such as impalas and gazelles.

 9. Clouded leopard

-Clouded Leopards can be found in Asia in the forests of the Himalayan Mountain region.
+Clouded Leopards have several disjunct populations occurring in Asia, with many Clouded leopards being found in the Himalayas.
 They are considered excellent climbers, perhaps even better than most leopards.
 Not much is known about these solitary hunters, and their numbers in the wild are decreasing.
 Currently they are on the “vulnerable species” list.
 They hunt and feed on wild pigs, small deer, monkeys, and other small mammals.

 10. Snow leopards